page_title_detailed

 Who gets olaparib

-The only way to know if you were born with a BRCA mutation is to get genetic testing for an inherited mutation.
-This testing is done using a blood, saliva, or cheek-swab test.
-The FDA recently approved the BRACAnalysis CDx test for people with high-risk, early-stage HER2-negative breast cancer who have not had genetic testing for an inherited mutation.
-This faster turnaround test can identify people with the BRCA gene mutation who may benefit from olaparib.
+The FDA approved the BRACAnalysis CDx test to check for inherited BRCA gene mutations in people who may benefit from olaparib.
 If you are interested in this test or in genetic testing in general, talk with your doctor.

 quote_style_1

-The use of olaparib for both early-stage and advanced breast cancer now calls for all patients who qualify for this therapy to be tested for BRCA 1 and 2.
+The use of olaparib for both early-stage and advanced breast cancer now calls for all patients who qualify for this therapy to be tested for BRCA1 and 2.

 Debu Tripathy, MD